stepancheg/grpc-rust/README.md

 ## Current status

-It basically works.
+It basically works, but not suitable for production use.

 See `grpc-examples/src/bin/greeter_{client,server}.rs`.
 It can be tested for example with [go client](https://github.com/grpc/grpc-go/tree/master/examples/helloworld):

 ```